 A home remedy for cold & flu season

 Ginger baths work as anti-inflammatories while also having antiviral and antibacterial properties.
-A ginger bath can be especially effective for a sick child because if their body is too warm, the bath will cool them down or if their body is chilled, the bath water will warm them right up.
+A ginger bath can be especially effective for a sick child because if their body is too warm, the bath will cool them down, or if their body is chilled, the bath water will warm them up right away.

 How to make a ginger bath